 - Your degree

-You will also need to complete a Medical Check but this can also easily be done in Vietnam.
+You will also need to complete a medical check but this can also easily be done in your host country.

 Why should we use TFV rather than another recruitment agency?